Engaged, educated and empowered generations through the arts.

 This year we will celebrate our 25th anniversary and what a great 25 years it has been!

 - Baldy Bane Theatre Company is delighted to announce that we have been comissioned by Road Safety Scotland to provide their Theatre in Education programme from Summer 2016.
 We will be touring annually all over Scotland with four plays on a range of road safety related topics such as young/new drivers and road safety for pupils transitioning from Primary to Secondary school.
-Watch this space for more detailed information on each play.
+Click here for more information.

 - Pantomime 2016/17 - "Dr Denby’s Great Circus Rescue” will be hitting the road this Christmas season.
 Bookings are being taken now and the schedule is starting to fill up.
 Keep you eyes peeled for more information coming soon.
 Contact us to secure your preferred date.
 Don’t miss out!